lsteiner9/ScaleScroller/docs/persona/persona4.md

     * David gets frustrated and unmotivated with standard theory exercises.

-    * He also hates that he has to wait until the instructor grades homework to know what he got wrong.
+    * He also hates that he has to wait until the instructor grades the homework to know what he got wrong.

-    * David used to enjoy casual gaming in high school, but doesn't feel like he has the time to do anything that isn't related to his music ed degree anymore.
+    * David used to enjoy casual gaming in high school, but doesn't feel like he has the time to do anything unrelated to his music ed degree anymore.

 ## User Story: